clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 You have now created a fully functional LAMP server along with a WordPress-ready database using |CL|.

-Go to :ref:`Create a Clear Linux WordPress server <wp-install>` to complete the setup.
+As a next step, you could :ref:`create a WordPress server <wp-install>` and present it to the world.

 .. _Apache HTTP Server Project: https://httpd.apache.org/